Julianne Hough Memorializes Lexi And Holly, Two Special Members Of Her Family

 Julianne suffered the loss of her two fur babies on September 28, only about a month after celebrating this year’s National Dog Day.
 She has not provided the reason for why her beloved Cavalier King Spaniel pups died.
 At their time of death on September 28, Lexi was 11-years-old and Harley was 8-years-old.

-For more pictures of Julianne Hough’s fur babies, head to her Instagram account.
+Fans interested in seeing more pictures of Julianne’s fur babies can head to her Instagram account.

 Delivered To Your INBOX